hmslima/sambahsacompletegrammar/sambahsa.md

 -   SPT is easer to type in computers, what facilitates when someone wanna explain the pronunciation in internet or in any typed work.
--   Sambahsa was made for people of all the world, one letter of SPT can encompass several similar sounds of IPA, thus there wont unnecessary effort to people of diverse backgrounds pronounce sambahsa words.
+-   Sambahsa was made for people of all the world, one letter of SPT can encompass several similar sounds of IPA.
 For example: {r} represents, preferably, the sounds /ʀ/ and /r/, but it also can represent the sound /ɾ/; {o} represents the sounds /o/ and /ɔ/..

 Before we go on, some observations: